The Pioreactor has a few different ways to store data (depending on the requirements). They are:

 cron job.
 The backup is hosted locally on the Raspberry Pi, however if there if the cluster has active worker Pioreactors, the database backup is duplicated to (at most) two workers as well.
 This level of redundancy means that if the leader's microSD card fails, the database can be recovered from backups stored off the card.

-The last storage option is DBM, a built-in Unix "database".
+SQLite3 is also used by the library diskcache.
 This is essentially a fast key-value store on the Raspberry Pi.
-For Pioreactor, we use it to store "machine-specific" data, like calibration curves, locks on GPIOs, state of LEDs, jobs running, etc. Instead of one large file containing all these keys, we have split them into multiple files based on category and level of persistence.
+For Pioreactor, we use it to store "machine-specific" data, like calibration curves, locks on GPIOs, state of LEDs, jobs running, etc. Instead of one large file containing all these keys, we have split them into multiple locations based on category and level of persistence.
 The persistent databases are stored in

 /home/pioreactor/.pioreactor/storage and the temporary databases are in